})

 What are the potential consequences of ignoring security risks on construction sites?

 Ignoring security risks can lead to severe financial losses, operational disruptions, and damage to a company's reputation.
+The financial burden of theft alone can exceed £1 million per week across the UK construction sector, making proactive security investment essential.

 How can Priority First assist with construction site security?